| Sequence Database Setup: TrEMBL

 If you don't require full text in a Mascot Protein View report, simply leave the Host, Port, and Path fields blank

---- no full text report ---
+and choose--- no full text report ---

 in the drop down list.